Lake Speed: 1990–1994

 In 1990, Speed started only six races with Prestone sponsorship, finishing two of them.
-The best finish of Lake's abbreviated 1990 season came at Talladega's Die Hard 500 with an eleventh-place effort.
+The best finish of Lake's abbreviated 1990 season came at Talladega's Die Hard 500 with an eleventh place effort.
 Speed also fielded cars for short track ace Tommy Ellis and Phil Parsons in two races.
 Ellis started the Delaware 500 at Dover in 31st and finished 32nd after an engine failure.
-In the National 500 at Charlotte, Parsons drove Speed's car with Baja Boats sponsorship to an 18th-place run.
+In the National 500 at Charlotte, Parsons drove Speed's car with Baja Boats sponsorship to an eighteenth place run.
 1991 was an improvement in terms of races started.
 Speed replaced Dick Trickle in Cale Yarborough's car but struggled with mechanical failures throughout his stint with the team.
 In twenty starts, Speed's best finish was an eleventh at Bristol in August.
 In 1992, Speed got back to his own team starting just nine races with Purex as his sponsor.
 The team suffered several mechanical failures and Speed only managed to have a best finish of eighteenth in the final two races of the season at Phoenix and Atlanta.

 After driving his own car during a handful of races in the 1993 season's first half, Speed was called to drive for Robert Yates Racing, filling in following Davey Allison's death.
 Speed qualified fourth at Watkins Glen International.
-He followed that up with a second place start at Michigan and a seventh-place finish.
-The next race at Bristol, Speed was running a strong race before contact late with Rick Mast ruined his chances at a top ten finish.
-After Bristol, Speed was replaced by Ernie Irvan, but less than a week later, on September 3, it was announced that Speed would drive the #15 Ford owned by Bud Moore for 1994, replacing Geoff Bodine, who would depart from Moore's Ford to drive his own team which he purchased following Alan Kulwicki's death.
-However, two races later at Dover, Speed replaced Bodine in Moore's #15, as Ford allowed Bodine to take over Kulwicki's former #7 for the last seven races of 1993, in preparation for his first full season as an owner-driver.
+He followed that up with a second place start at Michigan and a seventh place finish.
+The next race at Bristol, Speed was running a strong race before contact late with Rick Mast ruined his chances at a top-ten finish.
+After Bristol, Speed was replaced by Ernie Irvan, but less than a week later, on September 3, it was announced that Speed would drive the No. 15 Ford owned by Bud Moore for 1994, replacing Geoff Bodine, who would depart from Moore's Ford to drive his own team which he purchased following Alan Kulwicki's death.
+However, two races later at Dover, Speed replaced Bodine in Moore's No. 15, as Ford allowed Bodine to take over Kulwicki's former No. 7 for the last seven races of 1993, in preparation for his first full season as an owner-driver.
 Speed's best finish for Moore at the end of the '93 season was an eleventh at Charlotte.